 While ferns need bright light to thrive, they do not like direct sunlight.

-If the plant is getting too much sun, the leaves will begin to turn brown and crispy.
+If the plant gets too much sun, the leaves will turn brown and crispy.

 The plant may also wilt as direct sun can cause the soil to dry out quickly and the plant to become dehydrated.